 Next.
 Restore database file back to SQL Server

-After restoring the MDF or NDF SQL database files, you can import it back to your database to see if you can run the Server or not.
+After restoring the MDF or NDF SQL database files, you can import them back into your database to see if you can run the Server or not.

 If yes, congratulations.

 If not, don't worry.
-The found database file may have corrupted.
-Don't worry even if the MDF or NDF database file corrupted.
+The found database file may have been corrupted.
+Don't worry even if the MDF or NDF database file is corrupted.